N. T. Rama Rao Jr.: Personal life

-Rao married Lakshmi Pranathi, the daughter of realtor and businessman Narne Srinivasa Rao.
+N. T. Rama Rao Jr. married Lakshmi Pranathi, the daughter of realtor and businessman Narne Srinivasa Rao.
 Srinivasa Rao's wife is the niece of N. Chandrababu Naidu, who mediated the marriage.
 Their wedding took place on 5 May 2011 in Hyderabad at Hitex Exhibition Center, Madhapur.
 The couple have two sons.

-Apart from Telugu, he also speaks Kannada, Tamil, Hindi, and English.
+Apart from Telugu, he is a polyglot speaking Kannada, Tamil, Hindi, Marathi and English.
 He also knows a little Japanese.